toddobryan/turnin/src/test_analysis/resources/apcsp-final.md

 @
 255
 @
-D
+5 bits can represent 5^2^ (or 32) different values.
-@@Bin-2
+@@Bin-2,B
-How do you write 17 as an 8 bit unsigned number?
+How do you write 17 as an 8-bit unsigned number?
 @
 10001000
 @